highcharts/highcharts/docs/dashboards/highcharts-component.md

 ### How to start
 To get started quickly we need to load the JavaScript and CSS files in the following order.

-1. To be able to use Highcharts Component you first have to load Highcharts [Highcharts](https://code.highcharts.com/highcharts.js) as usual and load the additional [Dashboards plugin](https://code.highcharts.com/dashboards/modules/dashboards-plugin.js).
+1. To be able to use Highcharts Component you first have to load [Highcharts](https://code.highcharts.com/highcharts.js) as usual and load the additional [Dashboards plugin](https://code.highcharts.com/dashboards/modules/dashboards-plugin.js).

 ```html
 <script src="https://code.highcharts.com/dashboards/dashboards.js"></script>